Skip to content

 }

-// startShape is used to start adding edges to the edge tracker.
-After calling,
+// startShape is used to start a new shape.

 func (t *incidentEdgeTracker) startShape(id int32) {